What is blossom wilt?

 Blossom wilt is a fungal disease of trees, especially fruit trees, caused by the fungi Monilinia laxa and M. fructigena.
 The two fungi are very closely related and indistinguishable to the naked eye.
-M. laxa more commonly causes blossom wilt on pears and stone fruit, and a specific form, M. laxa f. sp. mali is restricted to apples.
-M. fructigena more commonly causes the disease known as brown rot in the fruit.
+M. laxa is the most common cause of blossom wilt on pears and stone fruit, whilst a specific form, M. laxa f. sp. mali is restricted to apples.
+Whilst occasionally causing blossom wilt, M. fructigena more commonly causes the disease known as brown rot in the fruit.

-Many top fruit are affected, including apples, pears, plums, cherries, nectarines, peaches, apricots, and ornamental varieties.
+Many tree fruit are affected, including apples, pears, plums, cherries, nectarines, peaches, apricots, and ornamental varieties.

 The damage begins at flowering time in mid-spring, but becomes more obvious as shoots die back in late spring and early summer.